FlexBy420/RPCN-Player-Count-Viewer/README.md

 # RPCN Player Count Viewer

-This PHP application fetches and displays the current number of players in PlayStation 3 games.
+This PHP application fetches and displays the current number of players in PlayStation 3 games on RPCS3.

 A JSON file (`games.json`) is required to map game titles, communication IDs, and title IDs because the RPCN API does not provide game titles.